Indian Aviation Vision 2040 for 1bn Flyers: What are Major New Airports Coming up in India in 2025 and 2026

 Second International Airport, Chennai

 Like Delhi and Mumbai, Chennai is paving the way for a second international airport in line with India’s Vision 2040 for aviation.
 Intended to decongest Chennai International Airport (MAA), the second facility is proposed to be built across 5000 acres of land spanning 13 villages in Parandur, situated nearly 15 km from Kanchipuram.
 This 20,000 crore project is planned with 100 million passenger handling capacity and the tentative deadline for completion of the airport’s construction is 2028.
 Reportedly, Chennai’s Parandur Airport will feature two long runways that can hold huge 600-seat aircraft.
-A metro line connecting the airport with Chennai City and a road link with the Bangalore–Chennai Expressway are also planned.
+An extension of Chennai Metro will connect Parandur airport with the city, and a road link with the Bangalore–Chennai Expressway is under consideration.

 Kalyani Airport, Kolkata

-A new airport is being built 53 km away from Kolkata and some 82km from India’s biggest ISCKON temple to ease the burden on Netaji Subhash Chandra Bose International Airport – the biggest hub for air travel in east India and also one of the 10 busiest airports in the country.
+Among the major new airports in India, a new airport is coming up 53 km away from Kolkata and some 82 km from India’s biggest ISCKON temple to ease the burden on Netaji Subhash Chandra Bose International Airport – the biggest hub for air travel in east India and also one of the 10 busiest airports in the country.
 Kalyani Airport will be developed across 1500 acres of land and the airport will have a capacity to handle around 8.5 million passengers annually.
 The Airport Authority of India (AAI) set a 2030 deadline for Kolkata’s second airport to become operational.

 Jewar International Airport, Noida